enkemmc/imdb_api/README.md

 ## Installation

-Before you can use this project, you'll need to Docker on your machine.
+Before you can use this project, you'll need to install Docker on your machine.
 Once you've done that, follow these steps:

 1. Clone this repository
 2. Navigate to the root directory